When Did the Portuguese Come to Brazil: Unveiling a central Moment in History

 - Social Hierarchy: The Portuguese established a rigid social hierarchy based on race and social status.
 At the top were the Portuguese colonizers, followed by their descendants, and then the mixed-race population.
 At the bottom were the indigenous people and African slaves.

 - Cultural Transformation: The Portuguese imposed their language, religion, and customs on the indigenous population, leading to the decline of indigenous languages, beliefs, and traditions.
-However, there was also a process of cultural exchange, with the Portuguese adopting some aspects of indigenous culture.
+Even so, there was also a process of cultural exchange, with the Portuguese adopting some aspects of indigenous culture.

 - Political Domination: The Portuguese established a colonial administration in Brazil, with a governor-general appointed by the Portuguese crown.
 This administration controlled all aspects of life in Brazil, from trade and taxation to law and justice.